-After fine careers as dancers – Demers with Ginette Laurin’s O Vertigo and Diallo with Wayne McGregor’s Random Dance – both women rapidly came to prominence with their respective choreographic work.
-They join forces for this new opus with the shared aspiration of investigating some delicate questions linked to identity.
+After successful careers as dancers – Mélanie Demers with Ginette Laurin at O Vertigo and Laïla Diallo with Wayne McGregor at Random Dance – both women rapidly came to prominence with their respective choreographic work.
+They join forces for this new piece with the shared aspiration of investigating a number of delicate issues regarding identity.

 The product of a creative process split between Kenya, Canada, and the UK, Sauver sa Peau (or Sense of Self, its English title) has already left its mark on three continents.
 The piece unfolds as a fluid series of tableaux offering diverse perspectives on the multi-layered nature of identity.
 For just like our skin (which undergoes endless regeneration), aren’t our identities also in a constant state of becoming?